 26 February 2016

-Manga Kamishibai: The Art Of Japanese Paper Theater, by Eric P Nash, is the first book about the history of kamishibai, the Japanese illustrated performances that were a popular street entertainment in the 1930s and 1940s.
-The book includes an introduction by Frederik L Schodt, author of the excellent Manga!
+Manga Kamishibai: The Art of Japanese Paper Theater, by Eric P. Nash, is the first book about the history of kamishibai, the Japanese illustrated performances that were a popular street entertainment in the 1930s and 1940s.
+The book includes an introduction by Frederik L. Schodt, author of Manga!
 Manga!, the first English-language study of Japanese comics.

-Kamishibai involved a series of illustrated boards displayed consecutively in a 'butai' (wooden frame).
-Each board depicted the action of a particular scene, though there were no captions or speech bubbles: the story and dialogue were improvised by a 'kamishibaiya' (narrator, similar to the 'benshi' who narrated silent Japanese films).
+Kamishibai consisted of a series of illustrated boards displayed consecutively in a wooden frame.
+Each board depicted the action of a particular scene, though there were no captions or speech bubbles: the story and dialogue were improvised by a kamishibaiya (similar to the benshi who narrated silent Japanese films).

-Nash's fascinating book features many rare and evocative reproductions of kamishibai boards.
-The illustrations were sometimes inspired by Hollywood, such as an alien resembling those from This Island Earth (Demon Castle Of Outer Space).
-Kamishibai was also used as a propaganda tool during World War II, and after the American occupation it even dealt with taboo subjects such as the Hiroshima bomb (Genbaku No Ko).
+Nash’s fascinating book features many rare and evocative reproductions of kamishibai boards.
+The illustrations were sometimes inspired by Hollywood, such as aliens resembling those from This Island Earth.
+Kamishibai was also used as a propaganda tool during World War II, and after the American occupation it even dealt with taboo subjects such as the Hiroshima bomb.

 0 comment(s):